Measuring the influence of beliefs in belief networks: Discussion

-In light of these results, we believe that the main task of future studies is to utilize developments in belief systems network research for creating country-level indicators based on belief influence from large-scale comparative surveys.
-Our study demonstrated the potential of this approach on one clear example based on European Social Survey round 9 data.
-Further studies are needed to demonstrate that this approach is viable for different belief networks and Gravity index centrality's performance needs to be evaluated in comparison with both simple and advanced centrality metrics.
+Further studies are needed to demonstrate that our approach is viable for different belief networks and GIC's performance needs to be evaluated in comparison with both simple and advanced centrality metrics.
 Psychometric network analysis and the theory of belief system networks have a lot to offer to comparative political science studies and network-based belief influence measurement may be the right first step towards bringing these fields closer through multidisciplinary collaborations.